The Ultimate Money Checklist for the New Year

 - Miscellaneous Extras – All those extra purchases add up. $5 here and $10 there sends you straight to the poor house.
 Again, cutting out $5 to $10 a day in extras could save you $150 to $300 a month!

 - Banking Fees – Make sure you’re not paying more than you should for banking.
 Avoid overdraft fees, utilize free checking accounts, and ensure you’re carrying any required minimum balances at all times.
-Try switching to a completely free account.

 - Car Insurance – At least once a year, be sure to shop around for the best car insurance deals.
 Check your rates, compare them with others, and see if it makes sense to move.
 Also, consider the type of coverage you need.
 If your car is getting old, it might not make sense to carry comprehensive coverage anymore.
 You might have the best rates already, but it doesn’t hurt to look.
+Compare some free quotes here.

 - Life Insurance – Do you have all the life insurance coverage you need?
 Probably not.
 Life insurance is incredibly cheap, provided you buy term.
 We recently added another $750,000 of coverage on Holly for under $30 a month through Haven Life.
 Get your free term life insurance quote here!